Matthew-Beliveau/jekyll-now/_posts/2018-5-8-Installing-Maven.md

 `sudo yum install maven`

-and it wouldn't either install correctly or install the wrong version of Maven.
-I usally only have this problem on my VMs that run CentOS.
+and it would either install correctly or install the wrong version of Maven.
+I usually only have this problem on my VMs that run Centos.
 So I am going to keep a recording of how I install Maven here for me in the future when I inevitably forget.

 ## Making sure Java is installed correctly